Medically Reviewed by Whitney Seltman, OD on November 02, 2021

 Removing Your Lenses

+First, wash and dry your hands before removing any lenses.
 To take out soft lenses, pull down your lower lid.
 Look up or to the side, and gently move your lens to the white of your eye.
 Using your thumb and index finger, gently pinch the lens and lift it off your eye.
 For gas-permeable lenses, open your eyes wide and pull the skin near the corner of your eye toward your ear.
 Bend over your open palm and blink.
 The lens should pop out into your palm.

 Cleaning and Storage